A Survey on Data Augmentation in Large Model Era: Approaches

-\textbf{Multimodal prompt-driven approaches} \citet{nguyen2023visual} introduced a framework for image editing via visual prompt inversion.
-With just one example pair illustrating the "before" and "after" states of an image editing task, this approach achieves competitive results compared to state-of-the-art text-conditioned image editing models.
-Prompt Diffusion \citep{wang2023context} is a framework for enabling in-context learning within diffusion-based generative models.
-Given pairs of task-specific images and text guidance, this model automatically comprehends and replicates tasks on new images.
-It introduces a versatile vision-language prompt to model various tasks and is jointly trained on six tasks, demonstrating high-quality in-context generation and effective task generalization, including text-guided image editing.
-SmartBrush \citep{xie2023smartbrush} introduces precise content completion in missing regions by combining text and visual guidance from masks.
-The model incorporates innovative training and sampling techniques, including object-mask prediction, to enhance background preservation.
-Additionally, a multi-task training approach is applied, jointly training inpainting and text-to-image generation to maximize the use of extensive training data.
-ReVersion \citep{huang2023reversion} addresses the relation inversion task, focusing on learning specific relations using relation prompts from exemplar images.
-The relation prompt is learned from Stable Diffusion and applied to generate relation-specific images with new elements.
-The approach emphasizes the "preposition prior," where real-world relation prompts are sparsely activated based on basis prepositional words.
-It is achieved by introducing a novel relation-steering contrastive learning scheme to capture object interactions while disentangling object appearances and using relation-focal importance sampling to highlight high-level interactions over low-level details.
-GLIGEN \citep{li2023gligen} enhances LDM by integrating new layers into its existing structure.
-This advancement enables more effective grounded language-to-image generation.
-The model adeptly generates images based on inputs such as captions and bounding boxes, exhibiting strong adaptability to new spatial configurations and concepts.
-The method is both simple and efficient, offering the flexibility to extend to other conditions like keypoints, reference images, and various spatially-aligned conditions, including edge and depth maps.
 ControlNet \citep{zhang2023adding}, a neural network architecture, adds spatial conditioning controls to large, pre-trained text-to-image diffusion models.
 It harnesses the established diffusion models' deep encoding layers, trained on billions of images, as a base for learning varied conditional controls.
 The architecture features "zero convolutions" - convolution layers initialized at zero - which progressively increase parameters, ensuring fine-tuning is unaffected by harmful noise.
 Drawing from ControlNet, \citet{du2023boosting} employed lesion-specific visual and textual prompts to generate dermatoscopic images.
 The framework integrates a controllable lesion function, enabling manipulation of lesion type, textual attributes, and shapes with corresponding locations in mask images during both training and inference.
 The learned correlation between visual and textual prompts prioritizes rare cases during inference.
 Additionally, an automated module is introduced for generating lesion shapes and masks. \citet{schnell2023generative} proposed a method that utilizes a ControlNet diffusion model, conditioned on semantic scribbles, for generating high-quality training data.
 To ensure class consistency, the model employs classifier-free diffusion guidance.
 Encode ratios are introduced to balance data diversity and realism.
 The proposed augmentation schemes, influenced by guidance scale and encode ratio, yield a spectrum of high-quality training images.